SolidSpace/modern-events/README.md

 This Webpart is currently available in following language : english, german It would be great if someone could provide some other languages.

-Feel free to fork this project and modifiy it to whatever you need and remeber
+Feel free to fork this project and modifiy it to whatever you need !!!

 **Sharing is caring**